Quill One

 1. Executive Summary

 Quill One is a proposed 2034 sovereign AI compute module: a small, premium USB-C / Thunderbolt-class device that runs a frontier open AI model locally, privately, and offline.
-It turns a laptop, tablet, phone, kiosk, classroom terminal, robot, appliance, or public-service workstation into a real local AI computer.
+Plug it into a laptop, tablet, phone, kiosk, classroom terminal, robot, appliance, or public-service workstation, and you have a real local AI computer.
+The device supplies what the host lacks — local AI memory, a custom inference ASIC, a secure model store, signed updates, and sovereign local compute — while the host supplies the screen, keyboard, camera, battery, and radio it already has.

-Quill One is not a 1TB-RAM handheld.
-It is a fixed/reflashable-model AI module: 256GB active memory plus 500GB-1TB of field-reprogrammable read-mostly model memory.
+Quill One is a fixed/reflashable-model AI module: 256GB active memory plus 500GB–1TB of field-reprogrammable read-mostly model memory.

 Headline positioning